edgelesssys/contrast/dev-docs/e2e/bare-metal-runner.md

 ## Developer access

-For developers to be able to access the K8s cluster, prepare a kubeconfig which points to the DNS name of the server inside the Tailscale:
+For developers to be able to access the K8s cluster, prepare a kubeconfig and save it as `${RUNNER_NAME}-kubeconfig`.

+### K3s kubeconfig

+Point it at the DNS name of the server inside the Tailscale:

 ```bash
 CONFIG=$(cat /etc/rancher/k3s/k3s.yaml)